John Ross (British Army officer, born 1744)

-John Ross (1744–1809) was a British Army officer in the French and Indian War and the American Revolution.
-He is best known for commanding a mixed force of approximately 600 (some sources say 1750) regulars, Loyalists, and Indians in a raid into upstate New York on October 24, 1781 that culminated in the Battle of Johnstown, one of the last battles in the northern theater of the American Revolution.
+Major John Ross (c.
+1744–?) was a British Army officer who served in the Seven Years' War and American War of Independence.
+He is best known for commanding a mixed force of Loyalists, British regulars, and Native Americans in a large-scale raid on New York's Mohawk Valley in October 1781 that culminated in the Battle of Johnstown, one of the last battles in the northern theater of the American War of Independence.
 After the war, Ross was instrumental in settling Loyalist refugees in what is now the Kingston area of eastern Ontario.

-Early career and the French and Indian War
+Early career

 Ross was born in Scotland in 1744.
-He was commissioned lieutenant in the 34th Regiment of Foot in July, 1762, and was present for the capture of Havana that year and then went on to garrison West Florida.
-In 1764, following the conclusion of the French and Indian War he was sent to the Illinois Country as an emissary to the French Commander at Fort de Chartres.
-On this trip he mapped the Mississippi Valley from New Orleans to de Chartres.
-He was promoted to captain in March, 1772.
+He joined the 34th Regiment of Foot as a Lieutenant in July 1762, and was present at the capture of Havana that year.
+The regiment garrisoned West Florida from 1764 to 1768.
+In 1764, following the conclusion of the Seven Years' War, Ross was sent to the Illinois Country to take possession of Fort de Chartres from the French.
+During this expedition, he mapped the course of the Mississippi River from New Orleans to de Chartres.
+The 34th Foot returned to the British Isles in 1769 and was posted to Ireland as part of the Irish Establishment.
+Ross was promoted to captain in March, 1772.
+In 1776, the regiment was sent to Quebec.